-We’re not saying homeopathy has no effect at all.
-We only deny that it has the specific medicinal effect that homeopaths claim and also that it works through “energy” and “information”.
+We don’t claim that homeopathy has no effect at all.
+We only deny that it has the specific medicinal effect that homeopaths attribute to it and also that it works through “energy” and “information”.
 However, there are effects and changes that can occur during homeopathic treatment, but which cannot be attributed to the cause of homeopathy:

 In the course of evolution, living beings have a survival advantage if they are able to quickly recognize patterns or quickly establish connections.
 Even if it turns out later that these patterns do not exist or the connections are wrong, the survival advantage remains.
 For this reason, we still very quickly suspect causal connections today, where actually none exist.
 Homeopathy benefits from this: the “after, but not because of it” fallacy.